 If you are seeking guidance on whether you need to take any action for your research project in order to comply with the new General Data Protection Regulations, please refer to our GDPR guidance.

 Implementing amendments at NHS organisations in England

-The use of these email templates are optional, however we believe their contents will allow sponsors to provide NHS organisations with the information they need to enable amendments to be implemented.
-The templates can be found below:
+The use of these email templates is optional, however we believe their contents will allow sponsors to provide NHS organisations with the information they need to enable amendments to be implemented.
+The templates can be found on the IRAS application website.

 Can I start my research project while waiting for amendment approval?